giry-dev/mangrove-docs/docs/strat-lib/tutorials/smart-offer.md

 We have to let Mangrove pull the outbound token from our new contract.

-In this tutorial we will use the WETH, DAI market.
+In this tutorial we will use the WETH, DAI market (the example token addresses are for the Polygon Mumbai testnet).

 ```bash
 export WETH=0x63e537a69b3f5b03f4f46c5765c82861bd874b6e